Parshav20sharma/Parshav_Sharma_Zeotap/README.md

 ## Conclusion
 I have successfully completed all the tasks in the challenge, providing insights and building predictive models to help businesses improve their strategies based on data analysis.
 I look forward to any feedback or further evaluation.

----

-Make sure to replace `FirstName_LastName` with your actual name and update the repository URL if necessary.